How much savings can a pensioner have in the bank?

 Let’s stick to our previous example: you and your partner are homeowners and, as it currently stands, your combined asset limit to receive a full age pension is at $405,000.
 Remember: your primary purchased residency does not count towards the asset test and your home value is excluded from the asset limit.
 So, depending on your status, savings and other assets you own, you might fit right under the limit and therefore can lean back into your favourite garden chair and sip on an icy mocktail while watching your full pension kaching-ing in your bank account.

-What if your assets combined cross the limit?
+What if your assets combined cross the asset threshold for the age pension?
 You might still be eligible for a part age pension, if your total assets value is below $901,500.
 That’s quite a jump and opens up a big range for options!
 Of course it would be nice to receive a full age pension, but don’t be fooled, because a part pension doesn’t automatically mean 50% less.
 After all, think about what costs you reduced and saved by downsizing your home in the first place.
-With Lifestyle Communities different possibilities, many of your financial worries are already taken care of.
+With Lifestyle Communities® different possibilities, many of your financial worries are already taken care of.
 Consider how much money you really need for your retirement anyway.

-Get a better idea what this all means for your situation and consider using a pension calculator or doing an income test.
+Get a better idea what this all means for your situation and consider using a pension calculator or doing an income test to find out how much can you earn before it affects your pension.
 We highly recommend looking for an advisor that can give you detailed financial advice tailored to your scenario.
 You may also get extra support with the help of the Home Equity Access Scheme.

 Questions around downsizing your home and what’s in it for you?
-We got you covered.
+Learn more about the benefits of downsizing.